-Review this entire guiding document first.
+Review this entire guiding document when first considering developing potential action to be considered.
 Determine which areas need more attention as these may take more time to complete.

 The WSBA President determines the agenda for each Board of Governors meeting.
 The process of preparing to bring a topic to the WSBA Board of Governors can take time.
+Be sure to consult with Bar staff who perform the risk, financial and equity analysis early on in your process, prior to drafting your memo, so they can help guide you if needed.

 When you believe you have addressed all areas of the guide and template; please submit your topic to the President and Executive Director by the Board Meeting Agenda Item deadline.
 All possible agenda items will be reviewed by the President, who may seek guidance from the Board of Governors Executive Committee.
 The dates and times for all Executive Committee Meetings are posted online.
-The WSBA President may add an item to the agenda, suggest the topic be reviewed by a Board standing committee such as Budget and Audit, suggest gathering additional information or stakeholder feedback, or decline to take up the item.
+The WSBA President may add an item to the agenda, suggest the topic be reviewed by a Board standing committee such as Budget and Audit, suggest gathering additional information or community feedback, or decline to take up the item.